 It is very helpful for us to have an inventory of objects when donations come in.
 For guidance on preparing an inventory, please read this document.

 As a non-profit organisation, we need monetary donations to enable this very exciting initiative to proceed and to fill gaps in our collection.
-If you feel that you would like to help us financially just click on the 'donate' button below to send money safely and securely via PayPal.
+If you feel that you would like to help us financially just click on 'donate' at the top of this page.